anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #exchangesfig_uc2_1 title='Request collection (registrar-agent - pledge)' artwork-align="left"}

 Note that the registrar-agent may trigger the pledge for the PVR or the PER or both.
-It is expected that this will be aligned with a service technician workflow doing the pledge installation.
+It is expected that this will be aligned with a service technician workflow, visiting and installing each pledge.

+####  Voucher Request trigger and response

 Triggering the pledge to create the PVR is done using HTTP POST on the defined pledge endpoint "/.well-known/brski/pledge-voucher-request".

 The registrar-agent PVR trigger Content-Type header is: `application/json`.
-It defines a JSON document to provide three parameter:
+Three parameters are provided in the JSON document that is posted:

 * agent-provided-proximity-registrar-cert: base64-encoded LDevID(Reg) TLS certificate.